MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120409-configure-your-replica-server-to-receive-replication-traffic-from-specific-primary-server-s.md

 ###  Security Tag

 A security tag needs to be specified for each authorization entry.
-A group of primary servers, with the same security tag can be considered to be part of a “trust zone”.
+A group of primary servers, with the same security tag can be considered to be part of a "trust zone".